macs30123-s24/AWS_personality_from_autobiograph/README.md

 2. User Interface: To facilitate user interaction with the data, we will develop a frontend dashboard hosted on an AWS `EC2 server`.
 The dashboard will use Streamlit, a framework that allows for the rapid development of interactive web applications.
 This user-friendly interface will enable multiple users to access the service simultaneously, explore the data, and gain insights from the personality analysis.
 The real-time interaction capability of the dashboard will enhance the usability and accessibility of the system, making it a valuable tool for social scientists.

-3. Result Aggregation: We will implement different aggregation strategies based on the size of the input data.
-For small datasets, `serial processing` will be sufficient.
-However, for larger datasets, we will use numba, a just-in-time compiler for Python, to parallelize the processing tasks.
-This will enhance the performance of our computations, allowing us to handle larger volumes of data more efficiently.

-4. Data Management: Effective data management is essential for the success of our project.
+3. Data Management: Effective data management is essential for the success of our project.
 We will store the extracted personality data, along with the corresponding book titles and names of the individuals, in a `relational database system (RDS)`.
 This approach will prevent redundant computations and streamline data retrieval, making the system more efficient.
 Additionally, we will store the raw text files in `Amazon S3` for record-keeping and backup purposes.
 This dual approach ensures data integrity and accessibility while maintaining the scalability of the system.

-5. User Interface:
+4. User Interface:
-   - To facilitate user interaction with the data, we developed a frontend dashboard using `streamlit' a Python library that allows for the rapid development of interactive web applications.
+   - To facilitate user interaction with the data, we developed a frontend dashboard using `streamlit` a Python library that allows for the rapid development of interactive web applications.
    - The `frontend` is deployed on `Streamlit Cloud`, allowing our app to be publicly accessible and allowing multiple users to access the service simultaneously.